Volunteering to help during the Coronavirus Pandemic

 Working in partnership with West Lancashire CVS (external link), West Lancs Together has been set up to help find and coordinate volunteers that can help or are already doing their bit to help in their local community.

-If you are an individual ready to help your community during the Coronavirus pandemic, please get in touch using our online form.
+If you are an individual ready to help your community during the Coronavirus pandemic, please get in touch by contacting Jan in the Volunteer Centre at West Lancashire CVS by emailing email@example.com or telephone 07598552945.
+Alternatively please email the CVS enquiry line enquries@wlcv

-Please note we are receiving a high volume of people registering their interest in volunteering so you will receive an email to confirm we have your details and we will then work to identify a suitable role for you.
-This may not be immediately as over the next few month, volunteers will be needed at different times.
-We thank you for your patience, understanding and support with this.
+Please note we are receiving a high volume of people registering their interest in volunteering.
+CVS will work with you identify a suitable role but this may not be immediately as over the next few months, volunteers will be needed at different times.
+We thank you for your patience, understanding and support with this and for volunteering your time to help.

 Don't want to officially volunteer or currently self-isolating?
 You can still help out.